FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/grid-tools/Spatial TOL.rst

 ------------------------------

 3. Open the attribute
-   table of the *Tolerance Areas* layer.
+   table of the Tolerance Areas layer.

 .. image:: ../../img/Spatially-Variable/spatia003.png

-4. On the attribute table window, click on the *Toggle Editing* icon, change the field to TOL, add the command to set the TOL depth (6.68 / $area) and click *Update All*.
+4. On the attribute table window, click on the Toggle Editing icon, change the field to TOL, add the command to set the TOL depth (6.68 / $area) and click Update All.

 5. Save and close the editor tool and close the attribute table.
    This process converted the volume of the cistern to a depth over the area of each polygon.